-The members of the Audit Committee are Craig Lindsay (Chair), Brendan Cahill and Laurie Curtis.
-Mr. Lindsay and Mr. Curtis are independent within the meaning of NI 52-110.
-Mr. Cahill is not independent within the meaning of NI 52-110 until July 28, 2025 as he was the Company's former President and Chief Executive Officer.
-In light of the resignation of Mr. Swinoga and Ms. Shashkova in July 2023, the Board availed itself of the temporary exemptions contained in NI 52-110 to appoint Mr. Cahill to the Audit Committee.
+The members of the Audit Committee are Craig Lindsay (Chair), Laurie Curtis and Gerhard Merkel.

+All current members of the Audit Committee meet the independence criteria set out in National Instrument 52-110 - Audit Committees ("NI 52-110").
 Based on information provided by each director, the Board determined that all members of the Audit Committee are "financially literate" as that term is defined in NI 52-110.